hathibelagal-dev/instantpolyglot/docs/eng/Hungarian.md

 When the possessor is explicitly stated, it takes the dative case:

-- Péternek a háza (Peter's house, literally "to Peter his house")
+- Péternek a háza (Peter's house, literally “to Peter his house”)

 ### Pronouns